PlexDevelopment/Website/docs/customization/messages.md

 # 0 - The command sender
 # 1 - The person who has been unmuted
 unmutedPlayer: "<aqua>{0} - Unmuted {1}"
+invalidTimeFormat: "<red>Invalid time format.
+Use s, m, h, d, w, mo, or y (e.g., 1h30m)."
+timeMustBeFuture: "<red>The specified time must be in the future."
+# 0 - The command sender
+# 1 - The person who has been muted
+# 2 - The time that the person is muted for
+tempMutedPlayer: "<red>{0} - Muted {1} for {2}"
+maxTimeExceeded: "<red>The specified time must be under a week."
 # 0 - The person who is locking up
 # 1 - The person who has been locked up
 lockedUpPlayer: "<aqua>{0} - Locking up {1}"
 # 0 - The person who is unlocking
 # 1 - The person who has been unlocked
 unlockedPlayer: "<aqua>{0} - Unlocking {1}"
-# 0 - The rank required to use the command
-noPermissionRank: "<red>You must be at least {0} <red>to use this command!"
 # 0 - The permission node required to use the command
 noPermissionNode: "<red>You must have the permission: {0} <red>to use this command!"
 noPermissionInGame: "<red>You must be in console to use this command!"